Flag of The Flag of Guatemala

 During the Guatemalan Civil War (1960 to 1996), one of the longest and bloodiest conflicts in Latin American history, both the state military and resistance movements claimed the flag.
 That dual appropriation complicated its meaning profoundly, and for many Guatemalans, particularly in Indigenous highland communities where the worst atrocities occurred, the flag still carries ambivalent associations.

-Outside Guatemala, the flag has become a rallying point for the large diaspora, particularly in the United States, where it appears at cultural festivals, soccer matches, and community gatherings from Los Angeles to Brooklyn.
-For Guatemalans abroad, the blue and white triband is a portable piece of home.
+Outside Guatemala the flag is a rallying point for the large diaspora, particularly in the United States, where it turns up at cultural festivals, soccer matches, and community gatherings from Los Angeles to Brooklyn.

 References